Caseworker Alfiyan (standing) keeps at least one metre away as he discusses a problem with his client.

 TWC2 operates out of two locations.
 Similar measures were instituted at both places to protect our staff, volunteers, visitors and clients.

 We ask visitors to wash their hands with soap at the building’s washroom before they enter our office.
-At the DaySpace where public toilets are not close by, we have a spray bottle with isopropyl-alcohol-based hand sanitiser.
+At the DaySpace where public toilets are not close by, we have several spray bottles with isopropyl-alcohol-based hand sanitiser.
 This is also available at the office, though we recognise the scientific advice that it may not be as effective as washing with soap.

 We had to search high and low for isopropyl alcohol before we succeeded.
 Most places didn’t have any more stock.
 There were times when we felt that advice from the media or the authorities were not always realistic.
 If a product cannot be obtained, how is that measure feasible?

 Temperature guns were also hard to find.
 Eventually, we had to ask friends flying in from Australia to buy two and bring them in.
-When they arrive on Saturday, we will start checking every visitor’s temperature as well.
-[Update 20 Feb 2020: The temperature guns have arrived and are in use.]
+The temperature guns have arrived and are in use.

-As is common knowledge, disposable surgical masks are out of stock everywhere.
+Disposable surgical masks were out of stock everywhere in February.
 Whilst the government has distributed four masks to every Singaporean households, foreign workers have not been included in the programme.
-We’re still trying to find a work-around.
-Fortunately, there is no recommendation for everyone to wear masks, only those who are ill, or have coughs and sneezes.
-Most people do not.[Update 20 Feb 2020: We have now received a donation of several boxes, and these are available to (a) all our volunteers when they have to interact with clients, and (b) to any worker who appears to be coughing or sneezing.]
+Fortunately, the supply situation improved in March and we received donations of a few boxes and these are available to (a) all our volunteers when they have to interact with clients, and (b) to any worker who appears to be coughing or sneezing.
+That said, we note that there is no recommendation for everyone to wear masks, only those who are ill, or have coughs and sneezes.

 Distancing is now strictly practiced when workers come for case consultation.
 We have rearranged our furniture somewhat to make clients sit at least one metre (preferably 1.5 metres) from our case handlers, for example, as can be seen in the header picture and the picture below.